Target Audience: New Analysts

 essential underlying relationships in the data.
 Non-random residuals suggest

-that the model is missing some critical explanatory variables or that the
+that the model is missing critical explanatory variables or that the relationship between the variables is nonlinear.

 2. Random residuals are a vital assumption in linear